 Why Wait to Plant Until the Soil Can be Worked?

 Soil often needs a few weeks at the start of the season, to warm up and dry out a bit.
-This is all the more true after a particularly snowy winter.
+This is all the truer after a particularly snowy winter.
 The snow may melt, but it takes time for the sun to warm the soil that was underneath it enough to thaw it out and drain away all the excess moisture.
 If you have a warm, sunny spring, that will help to speed things up.
-If you have a rainy spring, the ground will probably still thaw quickly, but the sol will be water logged.
+If you have a rainy spring, the ground will probably still thaw quickly, but the sol will be waterlogged.